Sandar Min: Early life and education

-Sandar was born on 5 November 1968 in Rangoon, Myanmar.
+Sandar was born on 5 November 1968 in Yangon, Myanmar.
 She graduated with B.Sc.
-(Chemistry) from Rangoon Arts and Sciences University.
+(Chemistry) and an MPA from Rangoon Arts and Sciences University.

 Political career

 Sandar Min first became involved in politics during the 1988 uprisings.
 At the time, she was studying chemistry and joined thousands of students who took to the streets demanding an end to military rule.
 She was part of the "Tri-Color" student group, which coordinated the student movement and acted as security for democracy icon and NLD leader Aung San Suu Kyi.
-As a result, Sandar Min was arrested and sent to prison.
-She was released on 13 January 2012, as part of a national amnesty, after spending 5 years in jail, after protesting fuel price hikes with the 88 Generation Students Group in 2007.
-Sanda Min has spent several stints in prison for her political work: 1989 to 1992, 1996, and 2007 to 2012.
+As a result, Sandar Min was arrested and sent to prison for the first time in 1989 for 4 years until 1992.
+The second time she was arrested was in 1996.
+She was also arrested in 2007 and released in 2012, after spending 5 years in jail for protesting fuel price hikes with the 88 Generation Students Group in 2004.
+Sandar Min has spent several instances in prison for her political work: 1989 to 1992, 1996, and 2007 to 2012.

 Sandar became a member of the National League for Democracy.
 In the 2012 Burmese by-elections, she contested the Zabuthiri Township constituency for a seat in the Pyithu Hluttaw, the country's lower house, and won the seat that Thein Sein vacated in 2011 to become President of Burma.